Infosheet 20 - The Australian system of government

 • may block or propose amendments to any law passed by the two Houses of Parliament.

-The Governor-General also has executive powers under many Acts of Parliament—for example, the power to proclaim legislation (that is, bring it into effect) and to make regulations and other kinds of delegated legislation (that is, legislative powers that the Parliament has delegated to the Executive Government).
+The Governor-General also has executive powers under many Acts of Parliament—including the power to proclaim legislation (that is, bring it into effect) and to make regulations and other kinds of delegated legislation (that is, legislative powers that the Parliament has delegated to the Executive Government).
 Most of the executive actions taken by the Governor-General are of this kind.
+In practice, these functions are exercised as advised by the Prime Minister and ministers except when reserve powers are involved.

 The Governor-General’s reserve powers